‘What happened? What made you do that?’: Ex-boyfriend of Carlee Russell talks about kidnapping hoax

 BIRMINGHAM, Ala.
 (WIAT) — “This is my last time talking about this situation.”

-That’s what Thomar Latrell Simmons, the former boyfriend of Carlee Russell, made clear during his podcast, “205 Boyz,” when he discussed how she faked her kidnapping in July.
-Russell has since been arrested on suspicion of filing false police report charges.
+That’s what Thomar Latrell Simmons, the former boyfriend of Carlee Russell, made clear during his podcast, “205 Boyz,” to talk about Russell, how she faked her kidnapping in Hoover in July, and if they had talked since her arrest on filing a false police report charges.

-On July 13, Russell called the police in Hoover, Alabama, claiming that she saw a child walking on the interstate.
+On July 13, Russell called the Hoover Police Department, claiming that she saw a child walking about I-459 near Exit 10 in Hoover.
 When police arrived at the location, Russell’s car was found parked along the interstate with no sign of her.
 After days of searching for her, Russell walked back to her family home on July 16, where she claimed that she had been abducted and that she had escaped.

 However, police raised questions about Russell’s claims and after a lengthy investigation, she admitted that she made up the abduction story, as well as seeing a child walking along the interstate.
-She is facing charges for allegedly filing a false police report and filing a false statement to law enforcement authorities.
+She is currently facing charges on filing a false police report and filing a false statement to law enforcement authorities.

 “I was doing a dash to Hoover,” he said.
 “I got there in 15 minutes.”

-Simmons said he found out about the hoax from a press conference the police gave on July 24.
+Simmons said he found out about Russell’s lies from a press conference the police gave on July 24.

 Simmons addressed rumors that he was responsible for Russell wanting to get away.
 While talking about her, Moody asked about a trip Simmons and Russell took to New York City a couple of weeks before she disappeared.
 Simmons said they had fun and took tours of the Statue of Liberty and Brooklyn Bridge.